commadelimited/beginners-guide-to-django-rest-framework/article.md

 # Beginner's Guide to the Django Rest Framework

 So you're learning to use the Django Web Framework and you're loving it.
 But you want an attractive, easy to use API for your application?
 Perhaps one that will automatically deliver content in a number of formats?
 Look no further than the [Django Rest Framework](http://www.django-rest-framework.org/) (the DRF).
 The DRF is powerful, sophisticated, and surprisingly easy to use.
 It offers an attractive web browseable version of your API, and the option of returning raw JSON when hit via an AJAX or curl request.
-The Django Rest Framework allows developers to use it's powerful model serialization.
+The Django Rest Framework allows provides powerful model serialization.
 Display data using standard function based views, or get granular with powerful class based views for more complex functionality.
 All in a fully REST compliant wrapper.
 Let's dig in.

 ## Laying the foundation

 When working with Python applications, it's always a good idea to sandbox your development with a virtual environment.
-That prevents namespace collisions between libraries you need in your application and libraries you might already have installed on your machine.
-Plus it makes it easy to install dependencies within a virtual env using the `requirements.txt` file.
+It helps prevent namespace collisions between libraries you need in your application and libraries you might already have installed on your machine, it makes it easy to install dependencies within a virtual env using the `requirements.txt` file, and lastly it makes getting new developers up and running quickly.

 Tuts+ has two excellent videos on how to install [virtualenv](http://code.tutsplus.com/articles/python-power-tools-virtualenv--net-31560) and [virtualenvwrapper](http://code.tutsplus.com/articles/python-power-tools-virtualenvwrapper--net-31569).
-If you've already got them installed, then move on to the next section.
+If you've already got them installed, then skip the next section.

-### Setting up a virtual environment
+### Setting up your virtual environment

-First thing we'll do as part of our application is to set up our virtual environment.
-Enter the following commands
+First thing we'll do as part of our application is to set up the virtual environment.
+Enter the following commands in your Terminal.

 ```
-$ cd <where you want your app>
 $ mkvirtualenv drf
 $ workon drf
 ```

+It doesn't matter where you are in the file system when these commands are run.
+All virtualenv files are stored in a centralized location and activated on command.

 ### Installing the Django application

 Since this article isn't about Django itself, I've saved some time by creating a repository containing the app we'll be working in.
-It's a simple bookshelf application which will allow us to store lists or authors, books, and ratings associated with said books.
+It's a simple bookshelf application which will allow us to store lists of authors, books, and ratings.
 [Download the companion repository to this article](https://github.com/commadelimited/beginners-guide-to-django-rest-framework), into the directory of your choice, then run `pip install -r requirements.txt` to install all of the dependencies.
 Remember to make sure you've activated the virtual environment we set up in the last step.

-After you've taken the steps above, you should be able to type `fab runserver` to start a local web server, and open a web browser pointing to `http://127.0.0.1:8000/`.
+After the installation is complete you should be able to type `fab runserver` to start a local web server, and open a web browser pointing to `http://127.0.0.1:8000/`.
 If you see a list of Authors on screen then you're good to go.

 #### Fab?
 What's that?